-a. the Act: the Higher Education and Research Act [Wet op het hoger onderwijs en wetenschappelijk onderzoek] (WHW).

-b.
-Board of Admissions: the Board established by the Faculty Board that has the duty of determining, with the application of the entry requirements referred to in Article 7.30b, (1) and (3) of the Act and the University Regulations for Admission to Master's Programmes, which applicants can be admitted to this Master's programme;

-c.
-Board of Examiners: the Board of Examiners for the programme, established and appointed in accordance with Article 7.12a of the Act;

-d.
-Component: a unit of study in the programme as defined in Article 7.3 of the Act.
+a.
+The Act: the Higher Education and Research Act [Wet op het hoger onderwijs en wetenschappelijk onderzoek] (wнw). b.
+Board of Admissions: the Board established by the Faculty Board that has the duty of determining, with the application of the entry requirements referred to in Article 7.30b, (1) and (3) of the Act and the University Regulations for Admission to Master's Programmes, which applicants can be admitted to this Master's programme; C. Board of Examiners: the Board of Examiners for the programme, established and appointed in accordance with Article 7.12a of the Act; d.
+Component: one of the courses or practical assignments of the programme, as referred to in Article 7.3 of the Act.
 The study load of each component is expressed in whole credits.
-Each component is associated with an examination;
+Each component is concluded with an examination; e.

-e.
 Credit: the unit in EC that expresses the study load of a component as referred to in the Act.
-According to the ECTS, one credit equals 28 hours of study;
+According to the ECTS, one credit equals 28 hours of study; f.

-f.
 Degree classification: further degree classification by the Board of Examiners;

+1 As established in the Leiden Register of Programmes

+Course and Examination Regulations

+valid from 1 September 2021